Leo Østigård

-Leo Skiri Østigård (born 28 November 1999) is a Norwegian professional footballer who plays as a centre-back for club Genoa on loan from club Rennes, and the Norway national team.
+Leo Skiri Østigård (born 28 November 1999) is a Norwegian professional footballer who plays as a centre-back for club Genoa and the Norway national team.

 Club career

 Early career

 In the winter of 2017, Østigård signed a three-year contract with Molde FK.
 Ahead of the 2018 season, he went on loan to Viking FK in 1. divisjon.

 Brighton & Hove Albion

 After the loan with Viking expired, Østigård signed for Brighton & Hove Albion.

 Loan to St. Pauli

 On 19 July 2019, FC St. Pauli signed Østigård on a loan deal until the end of 2019–20 season.
 He made his debut for the Hamburg based club on 31 August coming on as a substitute in a 3–3 draw against Dynamo Dresden.
 He made his first start for St. Pauli which was against fierce rivals Hamburger SV where Kiezkicker won 2–0, claiming a first home win in 59 years against their local side.